Moya/Moya/docs/Endpoints.md

 That's what the `endpointResolver` parameter is for.

 The `endpointResolver` is an optional, last-minute way to modify the request that hits the network.
-It has a default value of `DefaultEnpointResolution()`, which simply uses the `urlRequest` property of the `Endpoint` instance.
+It has a default value of `MoyaProvider.DefaultEnpointResolution`, which simply uses the `urlRequest` property of the `Endpoint` instance.

 This closure receives an `Endpoint` instance and is responsible for returning a